bcaffo/ds4ph-bme/assignments/assignment7.md

 What you should hand in to the github assignment repo:

 An R Markdown notebook with your solutions and description of your solutions for all but the python questions.
 A pdf of the rendered vesion of your R markdown notebook.
+You do not need to do this assignment in python.